Why Information Technology is a Great Career Choice for Veterans

 All veterans are very adaptable and with the right experience, education, and training, they can easily become experts in any career in information technology.
 Depending on your interests and experience, you may find yourself better suited in certain roles, industries, or sectors.
 For example, there is an urgent need for cybersecurity employees so if your military career was in defense, a career in cybersecurity might be best for you.

 There are hundreds of thousands of jobs available in the tech industry in the United States right now but there are not enough professionals to fill them.
-Each position that remains open is a missed opportunity for both the job seeker, communities, and businesses.
+Each position that remains open is a missed opportunity for the job seeker, communities, and businesses.
 All of these would benefit from the opportunities and innovation that IT careers create.

 Why should veterans pursue careers in information technology?

-Information technology has become an extremely important component of every major industry.
+Information technology has become an essential component of every major industry.
 Healthcare, insurance, and even agriculture is using the power of technology to boost their efficiency.
 The more these companies embrace technology, the higher the need is for people to work within it.
 There is also an increasing number of products that require software so the need for programmers has increased quite dramatically.
 Many simple electronics and appliances now have the technology that requires programmers to make the items work.

 Information technology can also be a lucrative career for veterans.
 According to the Bureau of Labor Statistics, the average software engineer can make up to $105,000 per year.
 In fact, the employment of software engineers is expected to grow by twenty one percent by 2028.
 In that same period, the need for application developers is expected to grow to twenty six percent.